pchartrand/temperature-monitor/README.md

 Using a global counter, whose value is saved under a constant key, I can access to the last measurement, and all the ones before.
-The values expire after one 24 hours.
+The values expire after 24 hours.

 Workflow
 --
-Using memcache as the storage allows to divide the work between distinct programs.
+Using memcache as the storage allows to divide the work between distinct programs, keeping them small and maintenable.

-A single program is responsible to get the measurements from the arduino, compute the average and store the value and timestamp in memcache.
+A single program is responsible to get the measurements from the arduino, compute the average temperature and store the value and timestamp in memcache.
+Only one instance of the storage program should be running.

-A different program can then get the data from memcache and use it or display it.
+A different program can then get the data from memcache and display it or use it for other purposes.
+There is no limit to the number of simultaneous programs for reading.